Dasharo/docs/docs/unified-test-documentation/dasharo-stability/capsule-update.md

 **Test steps**

 1. Log in to Ubuntu.
-1. Check the current serial number.
+1. Check the serial number after the update.
-1. Perform a capsule update using a valid capsule.
-1. After the update, verify the serial number.

 **Expected result**